-With every mass market brand opting for manufacturing plants within the country to get a foothold and investing in vast network of service centers to provide the best in class after sale services to the consumers; it’s important for consumers to know which brand is leading the way by example.
+With every mass market brand opting for manufacturing plants within the country to get a foothold and investing in a vast network of service centres to provide the best-in-class after-sale services to the consumers, it’s important for consumers to know which brand is leading the way by example.

-Hyundai tops the after sale service satisfaction ranking with a score of 903 on a 1000 point scale, with 826 as the mass market average.
-Tata ranks 2nd with 870 points and Mahindra ranks 3rd with 863 points.
+Hyundai tops the after-sale service satisfaction ranking with a score of 903 on a 1000-point scale, with 826 as the mass market average.
+Tata ranks 2nd with 870 points, and Mahindra ranks 3rd with 863 points.

 Hyundai is the only mass-market brand to receive the “among the best” power circle rating this year, while Tata and Mahindra received the “better than most” rating.

 Toyota, Volkswagen, Ford, and Nissan each received an “about average” power circle rating in the study, while Datsun, Maruti Suzuki, Honda, and Renault had to share the “rest” rating.